Remember the Cuban People’s Victory at the Bay of Pigs

 U.S. and French racist arrogance never respected the sovereignty of the first Black republic that dared to challenge white supremacy.
 This is why Haiti is punished to this day by being held in a continual colonial existence.

-Despite how imperialism has suppressed the Haitian people in modern times, the revolutionary ferment of 1804 cannot be removed from hearts and minds.
+Despite how imperialism has suppressed the Haitian people in modern times, the revolutionary ferment of demonstrated by the Haitian people cannot be removed from hearts and minds.
 Tyrants and colonial oppressors of every kind continue to dread the Haitian people for the fury they unleashed that triggered the downfall of African chattel slavery.

 It is for this reason why the Revolution of 1804 shall forever inspire and have a special place in the archives of the class struggle, alongside the 1917 Russian Socialist Revolution, Mexican Agrarian Revolution, 1949 Chinese Revolution, Cuban Revolution, Vietnamese Revolution, Congolese Revolution, Angolan Revolution, South Africa, and others yet to come.